My Work

 After finishing my PhD in philosophy in 2013, I decided to work on something different.
 I didn’t want to write more papers on philosophers whose work has already been studied in detail.
 I discovered that many people want to study and teach a more diverse history of philosophy – but that without translations, commentary and publicity on lesser-known and marginalised figures and traditions, it’s difficult to do.
 So I decided to help provide these resources for diversifying the canon.
 And then I found, and fell in love with, the work of early 19th century German philosopher Karoline von Günderrode…

-Forthcoming in OUP’s Oxford New Histories of Philosophy series.
-This collection of translations of the work of German poet, dramatist, and philosopher Karoline von Günderrode (1780–1806) includes selections from Günderrode’s published works, notes from her philosophical studies, and letters, with commentary highlighting the philosophical concerns of her writings.
-Günderrode’s work is an unmined source of insight into German Romanticism, Idealism, and the reception of Indian, Persian, and Islamic thought in Europe.
-The commentaries aim to make Günderrode’s contributions to these traditions accessible and help with teaching.
+Forthcoming 27 February 2026 in OUP’s Oxford New Histories of Philosophy series and available for pre-order.
+This collection of translations of work by German poet, dramatist, and philosopher Karoline von Günderrode (1780–1806) includes selections from Günderrode’s published works, notes from her philosophical studies, and letters, with commentary highlighting the philosophical concerns of her writings.
+Günderrode’s work is an unmined source of insight into German Romanticism, Idealism, and the reception of Indian, Persian and Islamic thought in Europe.
+The commentaries make Günderrode’s contributions to these traditions accessible and can help with teaching.
+(Note: This collection was previously titled Philosophical Fragments; the only change is in the name.)

 Hope & the Kantian Legacy: New Contributions to the History of Optimism

-Forthcoming September 2023 in Bloomsbury’s Studies in Modern German Philosophy series.
+Part of Bloomsbury’s Studies in Modern German Philosophy series.
 This collection, which I co-edited with Katerina Mihaylova, includes papers on hope in the work of Kant, Beck, Tieftrunk, Fichte, Forberg, Hoffbauer, Wilhelm von Humboldt, Schleiermacher, Eschenmayer, Fries, Schelling, Novalis, Günderrode, Georg Friedrich Creuzer, Schopenhauer, and Kierkegaard.
+Read reviews here, here and here!

 From Bloomsbury and Amazon